 Southern Oregon

-Friends and colleagues are remembering Lyn Hennion as a civic leader, financial professional, tireless advocate for children and a cheerleader for nonprofits working to improve lives.
-Lyn served on the Oregon Community Foundation Board of Directors from 2002 to 2011, spent a number of years on the investment committee and was a permanent member of the OCF Southern Oregon Leadership Council.
-She passed away on January 23, 2026 at the age of 82.
+In addition to the Walker Fund Advisory Committee, Lyn Hennion served on the Oregon Community Foundation board of directors from 2002 to 2011, spent a number of years on the investment committee and was a permanent member of the OCF Southern Oregon Leadership Council.
+Lyn passed away on January 23, 2026 at the age of 82.

 Lyn served on the OCF Board when Reed and Carolee Walker left a bequest that created the Reed and Carolee Walker Fund at OCF, which supports organizations serving people, particularly children, living on low incomes in Jackson County.
 She chaired its board for several years.
 Lyn served on the boards of many organizations including the Oregon Shakespeare Festival, Pacific Retirement Services, the Children’s Institute, the Rogue Valley Airport Advisory Committee, Oregon’s 529 College Savings Network and former Gov. John Kitzhaber’s “Ten Year Plan for Oregon.”